 What is Sound Transmission Class (STC) and why is it important for roller shutters?

 STC is a numerical rating that measures how well a material or assembly blocks airborne sound.
-For roller shutters, a higher STC rating means better noise insulation, making them more effective in reducing external noise intrusion into buildings.
+For roller shutters, a higher STC rating usually means better acoustic isolation, but the final result still depends on fitment, sealing, slat construction, and the surrounding window system.

-How do roller shutters with aluminium slats differ from PVC in noise reduction?
+How do aluminium and PVC roller shutters differ in blocking noise?

-Can roller shutters be more effective than heavy curtains for soundproofing?
+Can roller shutters reduce more noise than heavy curtains or blinds?

-Which installation factors most impact the noise-blocking efficiency of roller shutters?
+Which installation factors most improve roller shutters’ noise-blocking ability?

-Is it beneficial to combine roller shutters with double-glazing windows for noise control?
+Is it beneficial to use roller shutters with double-glazing windows?

-Why are air gaps within roller shutters important for noise insulation?
+Why are air gaps important within roller shutter design for noise control?

-How do noise reduction ratings (NRR) help in selecting roller shutters?
+How do Noise Reduction Ratings (NRR) assist in selecting effective roller shutters?